 At the end of the course, you will be able to practise as a qualified supervisor with individuals and groups and across therapeutic and professional fields and approaches.
 You will have developed a network of peers to support you in your supervisory practice and on successful completion, you will be awarded a Connexus Institute Diploma in Clinical Supervision with 120 of hours of CPD, as part of our ‘Ongoing Professional Development’ programme.

-Dates and course length for Summer / Autumn 2021:
+Dates and course length for Spring / Summer 2022:

 Sign up for more dates